-How Do You Make Money From UITF Investing?
+How Do You Make Money From UITF Investing or Unit Investment Trust Funds?

-Surprisingly, many are not aware what it is exactly, and how one makes money from it.
+I consider UITFs one of the most basic and simplest investment products.
+Surprisingly, many are unaware of exactly what it is and how one makes money from it.

-I will tell you how how it works; how you make money from it; and of course, where to go if you want to invest in UITF’s.
+That’s why I’m providing a basic explanation of what a UITF is.
+I will tell you how it works; how you make money, and where to go if you want to invest in UITFs.

 First, I want you to focus on the word “FUND” because that’s what it is basically – a pool of money from many individuals.

 Who gets the pool of money?
-The bank… or more specifically – the trust, investment or treasury department of the bank.
+The bank… or more specifically, the bank’s trust, investment, or treasury department.

 A UITF is an investment product that most, if not all, commercial banks offer.
-And if you want to invest in a unit investment trust fund, then all you have to do is to go to a bank.
+And if you want to invest in a unit investment trust fund, the most common way is to simply go to your bank.

 So if the NAVPU of a UITF is at P1.50 and you invest P30,000 into the fund, then you will get 20,000 units of the fund in exchange for the money you gave to the bank.